 |Flavoured: Uncle Toby’s Oats Temptations, Apple Sultana and Honey, 40g||154||642||2.6g||27.7g||2.6g||11.5g|

 Attention traditional breakfast eaters!
-You don’t have to surrender your eggs and bacon for soy milk and carrot juice to eat a healthy breakfast.
-Just make a few adjustments, such as replacing bacon with low-fat bacon.
+You don’t have to ditch your eggs and bacon to eat a healthy breakfast.
+Just make a few adjustments, such as replacing your bacon with low-fat bacon.

-An English muffin topped with a poached egg with some lean ham (which has been heated in the microwave).
+English muffins: Top with a poached egg with some lean ham (which has been heated in the microwave).

-Try a toasted multi-grain muffin topped with a poached egg, and cooked tomato and mushrooms.
+A vegetarian option: Try a toasted multigrain muffin topped with a poached egg, and cooked tomato and mushrooms.

-I like to scramble one whole egg with two egg whites and have that on a piece of gluten free toast.
-It’s yummy and fills me up!
+A healthy gluten-free breakfast: Scramble one whole egg with two egg whites, and on a piece of gluten-free toast.

-You can vary the flavours by adding small amounts of mushrooms, pesto, parmesan cheese, onion, fresh chilli or yoghurt.
+A scrambled egg recipe: 2 eggs, milk (or soymilk), chilli sauce (sweet or hot), sundried tomatoes (soaked in hot water), fresh herbs.
+Serve on toasted sourdough toast.
+You can vary the flavours by adding small amounts of mushrooms, pesto, Parmesan cheese, onion, fresh chilli or yoghurt.

-I scramble two eggs with ¾ cup fresh or frozen vegetables, such as sliced capsicum, and add some fresh basil, parsley or some garlic and seasonings.
-I often throw in a small amount of brie or feta cheese as well.
-After scrambling all together and adding wholegrain toast, I serve it on nice china, go out on the patio, and enjoy the sea breeze and garden views with my breakfast; I love ambience!
+Scramble two eggs with ¾ cup fresh or frozen vegetables, such as sliced capsicum, and add some fresh basil, parsley or some garlic and seasonings.
+Throw in a small amount of brie or feta cheese as well.
+Scramble it all together and serve on wholegrain toast.

 Quick and easy

-Many breakfast foods are easy to eat in five minutes or quick to prepare and take in the car.
-However, be aware that many “on-the-run” breakfasts are not nutritionally adequate.
-For example, breakfast bars may not be as nutritious as cereal of the same name; you also miss out on nutrients from the extra cereal toppings such as milk and fresh fruit.
-Breakfast bars and diet shakes can also be extremely high in sugar which leads to mid-morning blood sugar crashes.
+Many breakfast foods are easy to whip up and eat in five minutes, or perfect to take with you in the car.
+However, be aware that many pre-made “on-the-go” breakfast options aren’t nutritionally adequate.
+For example, breakfast bars aren’t as nutritious as cereals; and you also miss out on nutrients from extra cereal toppings such as milk and fresh fruit.
+Breakfast bars and diet shakes can also be extremely high in sugar, leading to mid-morning blood sugar crashes.

-Check out these healthier ideas from CalorieKing.com.au members.
+Check out these healthier ideas from Food.com.au members: